WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### mixOmics - Research - Data Science or Software Engineering
 This projects looks to improve the mixOmics toolkit, an R package dedicated to the statistical integration of omics data sets.
 For more details see  [mixOmics project.](students-mixOmics.md)

+## Dates for Semester 2, 2023 - Bachelor of Science, Master of Data Science

+- 26th of June to the 13th of October (16 weeks)
+- 7 hours per week
+- 100 hours